 Mentioning someone in the audience by name is guaranteed to draw attention to what you are saying.
 A good a technique is to work in references to listeners in the middle of your speech when minds tend to wander.

 If you don't know anyone in your audience, do some research ahead of time to find out the interests of one or two people.
 Even a brief comment will perk up your audience.
-For example, if you meet someone in your audience who is from North Dakota, you might say, The reaction to our first project was as cold as January in Jim Tate's hometown in North Dakota.
-Sprinkle tiny references throughout your speech to people in your audience to retain listeners.
+For example, if you meet someone in your audience who is from Montana, you might say, The reaction to our first project was as cold as January in Jim Tate's hometown in Montana.
+Sprinkle tiny references throughout your speech to people in your audience to keep listeners engaged..

 Can I enhance my points with examples, facts and stories?